Qabel/qabel.github.io/Qabel-Client-Messages.md

-# Qabel Drop
+# Qabel client messages
-## This is the intern documentation of the Qabel Drop
+## The structure and encryption of Qabel messages, transported using the Qabel Drop protocol.

-### Words ###
+### Terminology ###

-address = qabel address
+address = qabel drop address as URL

-user 	= person that uses qabel to drop message(s); sender of the message

-message = json object that a user wants to drop on the server
+sender 	= person or system creating and sending qabel messages

+recipient = person or system receiving qabel messages

-client	= qabel client (what the user is using)
+client	= qabel client (software the sender is using)

-server 	= qabel server (its the drop server in this case)
+server 	= qabel server (drop server referred by the address)

+message payload = data the sender intents to deliver to the recipient

-message body = content for the reader
+message = json object the client sends to the server

 ### Attendees ###

-* User
+* Sender
 * Server

 ### Use cases:

 #### Send message ####
-Alice wants to write a message to Bob.
-Alice has Bobs address, therefor Bob has an inbox.
+Alice (sender) wants to write a message to Bob (recipient).
+Alice has Bobs address and public key, therefor Bob has a valid inbox.
 The client will send the message to the server.

 **On sending succes:**